Kuadrant/kuadrant-operator/doc/user-guides/multi-cluster.md

 ## Platform Engineer

-The following steps should be done in each individual cluster unless specifically excluded.
-Kuadrant provides multi-cluster ingress connectivity using DNS to bring traffic to your Gateways using a strategy defined in a `DNSPolicy` (more later).
-It uses a shared store (redis) to store counters to enforce global rate limiting defined by a `RateLimitPolicy`. `AuthPolicy` can be configured to leverage external auth providers to ensure different cluster exposing the same API are authenticating and authorizing in the same way.
-Finally we have designed some dashboards for visualising your gateways and observing traffic hitting those gateways.
+The following steps should be done in each cluster individually unless specifically excluded.

 ### Env Vars